 - Yoko in The Grudge suffers this, as does Kanna in Ju-on.
 The third The Grudge film shows that Gretchen also suffers this fate.

 - The "reverse beartrap" in Saw, one of the series' mainstay traps.
 Unusually for Saw, everyone put in it manages to escape until the sixth movie, and even then Hoffman manages to jam it and escape with half a Glasgow Grin.
-In the next (and final) movie, he gets his revenge using the original model.
+In the next (and final) movie, he gets his revenge using the original model, which we finally see in full action.
 Game over.

 - The Leprechaun rips a woman's upper jaw out (to get the tooth she made out of his gold) in Leprechaun: Back 2 tha Hood.